2024

 - To Reflects critically on issues whose common denominator is the family.

-- To observe and analyses de situations in the family context
+- To observe, analyze and understand the various situations in the family context.

 Contents